SSWConsulting/SSW.Roles/development.md

 ## Junior Software Developer (from: Software Developer)
 - Super Green
     - Just out of Uni and/or still studying
-- Just hired from intern
+    - Hired straight from internship

 - Can take on feedback and improve
 - Can follow directions